SheldonDacon/NRT-Miracle-Rover/README.md

 UTRA Hacks 2023 project done by Team NRT.
 Function written in Arduino/C++.

-This project involves the creation of an autonomous robot using Arduino, designed to navigate its environment and perform various tasks without human intervention.
-The robot is equipped with sensors, motors, and a microcontroller to enable it to sense and react to its surroundings.
+This project involves the creation of an robot using Arduino, designed to navigate a set course.
+The robot is equipped with sensors, motors, and a microcontroller to enable it to sense its surroundings.

 # Components